vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 - <ins>Using services to establish a clear boundary in your Vue.js application</ins> _coming soon_
 ---

-As an application grows it is common, unfortunately, to see bad designed components, with a lot of duplicate code across components, with business logic scattered across methods, templates with complex logic embedded and so on.
-The components become brittle and hard to change and test.
-This makes the application increasingly hard to evolve, sometimes reaching a point where the developers are eager to start from scratch again, preferring a costly and risky rewrite than the handling the current application state.
+As an application grows, it is, unfortunately, common to see poorly designed components, with a lot of duplicate code, business logic scattered across methods, complex logic embedded in the templates, and so on.
+The components become large, brittle, and hard to change and test.
+The application becomes increasingly hard to evolve, sometimes reaching a point where the developers are eager to start from scratch, preferring a costly and risky rewrite than handling the current application state.

-It doens't have to be that way.
+It doesn't have to be that way.
 We can and should do better.
-In this article, we will discuss moving the bulk of the application's business logic into a functional core, that will be easy to reuse, easy to test and to change, and which will lead to smaller and leaner components.
+In this article, we will discuss moving the bulk of the application's business logic into a functional core that will be easy to reuse, easy to test and change, and which will lead to smaller, leaner, and more maintainable components.

 We will pick up from where we left in our [previous article](https://viniciusteixeira.tk/2020/05/14/adopting-typescript-in-your-vue-application-in-a-sane-way/), so you might want to check that first if you still haven't.

 ## Interfaces and Functional Modules instead of Classes

 When we discussed adopting TypeScript in Vue.js applications, we took a somewhat unconventional route.
-Instead of modeling our data around classes, we have defined very lean interfaces to add type annotation to our data.
-We have only defined the fields that make up our objects - we have not mentioned methods or any operation over the data yet.
+Instead of modeling our data around classes, we have defined very lean interfaces to add type-annotations to our data.
+We have only used the fields that make up our objects in the interfaces - we have not mentioned methods or any operation over the data yet.

-It is not the goal of this article to do a deep debate about Functional vs Object-Oriented programming paradigms.
-Both have their pros and cons, but I tend to prefer a functional style, because it is easier to follow and to test, in my opinion.
-Having said that, we are going to use a functional approach to how we build our application logic and we will try to show how it leads to a modular, testable and reusable codebase.
+This article does not aim at doing an in-depth debate about Functional vs. Object-Oriented programming paradigms.
+Both have pros and cons, but I tend to prefer a functional style, because it is easier to follow and to test, in my opinion.
+Thus, we will use a functional approach to build our application core, and we will try to show how it leads to a modular, testable, and reusable codebase.

-We are going to continue developing our simplified Invoice application that we started on the [previous article](https://viniciusteixeira.tk/2020/05/14/adopting-typescript-in-your-vue-application-in-a-sane-way/).
+We will continue developing the simplified Invoice application that we started on the [previous article](https://viniciusteixeira.tk/2020/05/14/adopting-typescript-in-your-vue-application-in-a-sane-way/).

 ## Planning the app functionality

 Before we jump right into the code, let's talk about what functionalities we need in our application.
 In a real scenario, we would probably receive the requirements from a task description developed by a product team, or, if working on a side-project that we fully control, we would define that ourselves.

 For our simple app, we will need ways to create and manipulate invoices.
-This will involve adding, removing and changing line items, selecting products and setting rates and quantities.
-We will also need a way to easily instantiate User and Product objects.
+This will involve adding, removing, and changing line items, selecting products, and setting rates and quantities.
+We will also need a way to instantiate User and Product objects easily.

-Similarly as we did for the `types` definitions, we want a modular way for building these functionalities.
+As we did for the `types` definitions, we want a modular way of building these functionalities.

 ## Building our modules

-We will put our modules inside a `modules` directory under `src`, in as many files as it makes sense, grouping related functionality in their own modules.
+We will put our modules inside a `modules` directory under `src`.
+We will split the functionality into as many files as it is sensible to do, grouping related functionality into single modules.

-Let's start with the `User` and `Product` modules, that will be very simple for now.
+Let's start with the `User` and `Product` modules, which will be very simple for now.

 ```typescript
 // src/modules/user.ts